Function List

 dim2()

-set the scene to 2D mode.
-2D mode is on by default, you usually no need to call it.
+uses 2D drawing mode.
+This is enabled by default, so you generally do not need to call it.

 dim3